 These are probably the most popular attractions on the Buda side.
 I loved the details of the Buda Castle, and there also was a Christmas market in front.
 The entire surrounded castle area used to be a palace for kings, dating back to the 12th century.
 Down along the Danube is the Fisherman’s Bastion, which has the best view of the parliament building.

 The relaxing thermal baths

-Thermal bath culture is a reason alone to visit Budapest.
+Thermal bath culture is a reason alone to visit Budapest, especially to warm up in the frigid temperatures!
 Where else can you chill in a castle’s hot tub without paying a fortune?
 I visited the most popular Szechenyi baths previously, though I personally thought it was too crowded and unsanitary.
 We ran out of time on our last visit, but I was really bummed we didn’t get to go to the Gellert baths, which are very sanitary and luxurious.
 A friend of mine also said she liked the Rudas baths the most, since they had a great view of the city.

 The wild nightlife is what sets Budapest apart from many other European cities.
 More specifically, the Ruin Pubs.

 The Ruin Pubs are a collection of old “ruin buildings” converted into bars, decorated with miscellaneous and funky décor.
 Most of the pubs are found within the Jewish Quarter, which is a haven for foodies and hipsters.
 Some of the best I’ve been to are Szimpla Kert, Instant, and Mazel Tov.I’ve been to Szimpla Kert for a party a few years ago, and it was one of the most wild nightlife experiences I’ve ever had.
 I met people from all over the world, including Paris, Japan, and Brazil.
 My boyfriend and our two Hungarian friends decided to visit during one afternoon, and we were pleasantly surprised we had the whole place to ourselves!